Rear-End Collisions: Fault, Claims, and Compensation

 Accidents involving rear-ends are painful, frustrating, and confusing.
 Utah’s rules can help you get care and pay, but those rules also set limits and deadlines.
 Make health your first priority.
 Gather proof.
 Keep your records in one place.

 Use PIP benefits, then seek more if you meet the thresholds for a third-party claim.
 Fault can be shared, and that changes value.
-Which is why good evidence matters.
-If you need beneficial guidance, Cockayne Law can review your facts, explain your options.
+That is why good evidence matters.
+If you need experienced guidance, Cockayne Law can review your facts and explain your options.
 They also help you aim for fair compensation without guesswork.

 Who is usually at fault in a Utah rear-end crash?